|

 What if your property is next to a river or other water course?

-If your property lies near a river or other natural watercourse, you have certain rights at common law, known as riparian rights.
-One of those rights allows you to take reasonable steps to protect your property from flooding.
-That includes an entitlement to put up flood defences such as an embankment or wall.
-But in doing so, you must not cause harm to other people’s land or property.
+If your property is near a river or other natural watercourse, you have certain rights at common law, known as riparian rights.
+One of these rights allows you to take reasonable steps to protect your property from flooding.
+This includes the right to install flood defences such as embankments or walls.
+However, in doing so, you must not cause damage to other people’s land or property.
+If your defences worsen flooding on a neighbour’s property, you may face a claim for an injunction and/or compensation.